eliasm307/serverless-scaleway-functions/README.md

               key-b: "value-b"
 ```

-### Deployment methods

-At Scaleway, there are multiple ways to create Serverless Functions and Serverless Containers.
-These include: the CLI, APIs, the Scaleway console, Serverless Framework and Terraform.
+## Auto-deletion

-The `serverless deploy` command applies the configuration located in your `serverless.yml` and removes functions that are not in the file to ensure a single source of truth.
+By default, the `serverless deploy` command applies the configuration located in your `serverless.yml` and removes functions in that namespace that are not in the file.

-This can be controlled using the `singleSource` option.
-By default its value is `false`.
+This can be switched off by setting the `singleSource` option to `false`.

-If `singleSource` is set to `true`, functions and containers not defined in your serverless configuration file will be removed the next time you run the `serverless deploy` command.

 ### Local testing